Get started now.

 * In this article, we use the terms "journeyman" and "journeymen" since they are the most common ways to refer to fully certified tradespeople.
 But they are meant to encompass both men and women, just like the term "journeyperson."

-1. What Exactly Is the Red Seal Program?
+1. What is the Red Seal program?

 It's one of the ways that Canada helps ensure that people have the opportunity to: